 Transfer approx. times between each peak are as follows:

 - Ben Nevis to Scafell Pike – 6.5 hours (includes a driver rest break)

 - Scafell Pike to Snowdon – 4.5 hours (includes a driver change over)

 The introduction or European driving regulations and the tachograph mean challenges must follow the legal driving rules.
 This is no great shame as it means transport is completed safely and within the law after all, the mountains have been around since at least the last ice age, they’ll wait for you!

-Why not take on the National 3 Peaks with Mountaineerin?
+Why not take on the 3 Peaks Mountain Challenge with Mountaineerin?

 Mountaineerin run several guided 3 Peaks Mountain challenges throughout the year which includes transport from the North West of England.
 You can join an open group trip with other people or we can organise a bespoke trip for your group.
 If you fancy a different kind of challenge, why not take on the Yorkshire 3 Peaks?

 When you book with Mountaineerin you’re not just booking someone to walk up and down a mountain with.
 You are booking years of experience and knowledge of how to get the most of the environment, stay safe whilst there, look after it and most of all enjoy it!